blinkletter/UsingGAMESS/docs/_sources/6_Pi_Orbitals 2.md

 | C2+H6+H8	| +0.468 |
 | Total	| +1.001 |

-We see that the ends of the allyl cation share the charge 50/50.
+We see that the ends of the allyl cation **share** the charge 50/50.
 This is consistent with the SHMO analysis, which would have placed the full charge of the group on the carbon atom alone (SHMO ignores the hydrogen atoms)

 ## Analysis of Molecular Orbitals

-The molecular orbital diagram can be created using data from the GAMESS result file as interpreted by MacMolPlt.
-We can provide images of the local bonding &sigma;-orbitals and the &pi;-orbitals to create a basic interpretation of the bonding and reactivity of the allyl cation.
-We can also use the calculated bonding MOs and their relative energies (the eigenvalues for each MO).
+The molecular orbital **diagram** can be created using data from the *GAMESS* result file as interpreted by *MacMolPlt*.
+We can provide images of the **local** bonding &sigma;-orbitals and the &pi;-orbitals to create a basic interpretation of the bonding and reactivity of the allyl cation.
+We can also use the calculated bonding MOs and their **relative energies** (the eigenvalues for each MO).

-Use `Subwindow` &rarr; `Surfaces` &rarr; `3D Molecular Orbitals` and explore the options to create images as seen in figure 4.
-The energies for each molecular eigenvector (molecular orbital) is listed in the window.
-You can also find them in the result file.
-Search the .log file for “`MOLECULAR ORBITALS`” and you will see each MO as a column of values (the eigenvector) with an energy value at the top (the eigenvalue).
-The first three will be the 1s core orbitals of carbon.
+Use `Subwindow` &rarr; `Surfaces` &rarr; `3D Molecular Orbitals` and explore the options to create **images** as seen in {numref}`fig6D`.
+The energies for each molecular **eigenvector** (molecular orbital) is listed in the window.
+You can also find them in the result file. **Search** the .log file for “`MOLECULAR ORBITALS`” and you will see each MO as a column of values (the eigenvector) with an energy value at the top (the eigenvalue).
+The first three will be the 1*s* core orbitals of carbon.
 There will be 17 MOs that are created by the valence AOs. (*s*, *p<sub>x</sub>*, *p<sub>y</sub>*, *p<sub>z</sub>* for each carbon and s for each hydrogen).
-The first eight valence MOs will be filled (that means the first 11 are filled counting the core orbitals).
+The first eight valence MOs will be **filled** (that means the first 11 are filled counting the core orbitals).
 Eigenvectors 4 through 20 represent the bonding and antibonding MOs.
-Rather than use just 17 valence shell AOs, GAMESS used 104 AOs!
+Rather than use just 17 valence shell AOs, *GAMESS* used 104 AOs!
 It’s just being thorough and these higher level empty MOs do have slight effects on the energy and structure and are there to provide greater accuracy.

-Can you make a diagram like the one in {numref}`fig6D`?
-I exported images from MacMolPlt and made the diagram using the graphics program [Affinity Designer](https://affinity.serif.com), but you could use the free [Inkscape](https://inkscape.org) program as well.
+Can you make a **diagram** like the one in {numref}`fig6D`?
+I exported images from *MacMolPlt* and made the diagram using the graphics program [*Affinity Designer*](https://affinity.serif.com), but you could use the free [*Inkscape*](https://inkscape.org) program as well.